MannyBinning/sports-zone/README.md

 <hr>

 ### Images
 For a website the quality is one of the most important factors, previous submission was lacking quality of the images.
 As the images on a site reflect the quality of the site, therefore, all the images on the site have been updated.
 The home page image has been selected from [UNSPLASH](https://unsplash.com/) and the product images were researched on different sites keeping the quality as a main priority.
+Additionally I have added wireframes to show the site preview on a mobile app as well.
+Images added above in wireframes section.

 <div align="right"><p style="text-align: right"><a href="#top">Back to top</a></p></div>